geet2912/modeling_life_expectancy/README.md

 # modeling_life_expectancy
-Modeling Life Expectancy based on Birth Rate and Income Level of a country.
+Predictive modeling of Human Life Expectancy based on Birth Rate and Infant Mortality of a country.
+K-means clusetring of countries to explore other crucial factors impacting Life Expectancy of countries in each cluster.